martinthomson/http-replay/draft-thomson-http-replay.md

 TLS 1.3 {{?TLS13=I-D.ietf-tls-tls13}} introduces the concept of early data, or zero round trip data.
-Early data allows a client to send data to a server in the first round trip, immediately after starting the TLS handshake, if the client has spoken to the same server recently.
+Early data allows a client to send data to a server in the first round trip of a connection, without waiting for the TLS handshake to complete, if the client has spoken to the same server recently.

 For HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, avoiding the one or two round trip time needed for the TLS